 - Your parent is overly involved in your personal affairs.

-Okay, my family/relationship is enmeshed-what do I do now?
+Okay, my family/relationship is enmeshed-now what?